 The UCL is controversial.
 For many years, critics complained that allowed individuals or groups to sue businesses on behalf of the “general public” over allegedly “unfair”, fraudulent, or illegal practices, even if they never suffered any type of loss or harm, personal injury or otherwise.
 The voters passed Proposition 64 in November 2004, however, and imposed limitations to stem what were fairly viewed as abuses of this law.
 UCL plaintiffs now must show that they suffered an actual injury and lost money or property as a result of the defendant’s alleged practice, and lawsuits brought on behalf of the general public now also must meet must traditional class action requirements.

 In response to Proposition 64, some entrepreneurial plaintiffs’ lawyers turned from the UCL to another statute, California’s Consumer Legal Remedies Act (“CLRA”), Cal.
 Civ.
 Code §1750 et. seq., seeking another broad and malleable cause of action.
-(For more background about the UCL and CLRA, see this page or the always informative UCL Practitioner.
+(For more background about the UCL and CLRA, see the always informative UCL Practitioner.

 But the CLRA remains more limited than the pre-Proposition 64 version of the UCL.
 Last week, the California Supreme Court issued an important new CLRA decision, Meyer v.
 Sprint Spectrum L.P., unanimously affirming judgment for Sprint and concluding that a CLRA plaintiff lacks standing “without some allegation that he or she has been damaged by an alleged unlawful practice.”
 Sprint was represented in the California Supreme Court by Reed Smith’s own Ray Cardozo and Dennis Maio.